rdkit/rdkit/Docs/Book/GettingStartedWithContributing.md

     -R <regex>           Only run tests matching a regular expression --output-on-failure  Print the stdout/stderr of failing tests

-If working only in Python, the tests can be run as follows:
+If working only in Python (having followed [Greg's set up instructions](https://greglandrum.github.io/rdkit-blog/posts/2020-03-30-setting-up-an-environment.html)), the tests can be run as follows:

 ```
 $ cd $RDBASE/rdkit/Chem